BDC Hamburger Icon

 • Media-focused companies and larger enterprises that want ultrafast symmetrical fiber speeds to keep work flowing smoothly.

-• Any business that already uses other AT&T services.
+• Any business already using other AT&T services.

-• Organizations that cannot risk being interrupted by power outages.
+• Organizations that can’t afford interruptions due to power outages.

-We don’t recommend AT&T Internet for Business for …
+We don’t recommend AT&T Business Internet for …

 • Rural businesses that likely won’t have access to the best features and speeds.

-• Business owners looking for an internet plan backed by a service-level agreement or guarantee who don’t want their options limited to a top-tier dedicated internet plan.
+• Business owners who want a service-level agreement or uptime guarantee but don’t need a top-tier dedicated internet plan.

-• Companies interested in a satellite internet connection.
+• Companies looking for a satellite internet connection.

 Editor's Rating8.8/10